OVERNIGHT AND DAYCARE

 What Sets Us Apart from the Rest?

 Many don't realize that that there are options to caging your dog in small kennel while you are away on vacation.
-One of these options is Chez Tante Lori - a small dog overnight and daycare service operated out of our home.
-I bring 4 years of this sucessful experience (read more of my history) from San Francisco.
+One of these options is Tante Lori when 30-60 minute pet sitting visits to your home are not enough.
+I bring many years of successful experience (read more of my history) to the care of pets.

 Our clients, your dog(s), reside with us and have the same freedoms and attention as our own pets.
 They have free access to the entire house, yard, and our hearts.
-Each client becomes a normal part of our lives here at Chez Tante Lori and are never left alone.
+Each client becomes a normal part of our lives here at Tante Lori's and are rarely left alone.
 We take an average maximum of 3 dogs at a time so there is always plenty of love and attention to go around.

 Mixing of Pets: Once decided, rather quickly I might add, all of the pets find their places in the current pack and relax.
 Some become friends and others just go off and do their own thing.
 Some like to cuddle with other pets and others like a calm quiet place to themselves.
 We allow all dogs in their own individual ways, to find their place.